Audun Østerås

 Audun Østerås (born 20 January 1947) is a Norwegian civil servant and politician for the Centre Party.

 He took the siv.øk. degree at the Norwegian School of Economics and Business Administration in 1972.
 He then worked as a high school teacher and farmer.
-He was a member of Høylandet municipal council from 1975 to 1983—sitting one four-year term as deputy mayor—and of Nord-Trøndelag county council from 1978 to 1987.
+He was a member of the municipal council of Høylandet Municipality from 1975 to 1983—sitting one four-year term as deputy mayor—and of Nord-Trøndelag county council from 1978 to 1987.
 From 1987 to 1994 he was the chief administrative officer of Høylandet, and from 1994 he was the chief administrative officer of Nord-Trøndelag County Municipality.
 He retired in 2008 and was replaced by Inge Fornes.

 Østerås has been a board member of Riksteatret and Sparebanken Midt-Norge, and chair of Namdal Folk High School.